Second-Coming/second-coming/second.md

-privileged to help save. **You “are a chosen generation, a royal priesthood, an holy nation,”** and you can make a difference.”* [(1 Peter 2: 9)](https://www.lds.org/scriptures/nt/1-pet/2.9?lang=eng#8) (Thomas S. Monson, General Conference, Priesthood Session.
-Note: Talk given with a since of sadness or heavy hearted.)
+privileged to help save. **You “are a chosen generation, a royal priesthood, an holy nation,”** and you can make a difference.”* [(1 Peter 2: 9)](https://www.lds.org/scriptures/nt/1-pet/2.9?lang=eng#8) (Thomas S. Monson, General Conference, Priesthood Session.)

 2008 April 30, Uploaded on YouTube: LDS Prophets warn us of the dangers Facing America.